Kenny Rogers: Early life

-Kenneth Ray Rogers was born the fourth of eight children on August 21, 1938, at St Joseph's Infirmary in Houston, Texas.
+Kenneth Donald Ray Rogers was born the fourth of eight children on August 21, 1938, at St Joseph's Infirmary in Houston, Texas.
 His parents were Lucille Lois Rogers, a nurse's assistant, and Edward Floyd Rogers, a carpenter.
+The family lived in the San Felipe Courts public housing project.
 Rogers was said to be of Irish and Native American ancestry.
 Rogers attended Wharton Elementary School, George Washington Junior High School, and graduated from Jefferson Davis High School (now Northside High School) in 1956.

 In 1949, Rogers won a talent show at the Texan Theatre.
 He served as a busboy at the Rice Hotel and swept floors at a hat store for $9 a week.
 He later attended the University of Houston.

 In 1986, on The Phil Donahue Show, Rogers told the audience that he was the first person in his family "as far back as we know" to graduate from high school.
 We were broke.
 We lived in a federal housing project.
 I think the most money my father ever made was $75 a week.
 There were times as a child that, I don't think I was ever really hungry – I always had food to eat – but there's no question that our family was nutritionally deprived at times.
 We'd eat peanut butter sandwiches, 'cause that's all there was.
 Quite honestly, when you're a kid, you don't know any better, you think that's how everyone eats.